 A WSSP Analyst will take FIN 417 – Wall Street Professional Development, a 3 unit course taught by a former Wall Street executive, which provides students exposure to investment banking and financial market-related careers that exist on Wall Street.
-FIN 417 is offered each Spring semester, and is available to sophomore Eller students who meet minimum requirements, and successfully complete a competitive interview process.
+FIN 417 is offered each Fall semester, and is available to sophomore Eller students who meet minimum requirements, and successfully complete a competitive interview process.
 The typical WSSP Analyst has an interest in finance and a strong desire to succeed, but does not yet have a deep understanding of the different roles financial institutions play in society, nor the ways its professionals advance society and capitalism.
 For information visit https://finance.eller.arizona.edu/fin-417-wall-street-professional-development.

 Upon acceptance into the Associate level of the program, students will begin actively pursuing an internship through a formal Wall Street recruiting process.
 The ideal WSSP Associate has enrolled in FIN 417 (though it is not required), demonstrated a genuine interest in financial markets, and built strong academic and extracurricular credentials.
 The WSSP Associate level focuses on placement into major financial institutions within revenue generating divisions.
 The program accomplishes this through student-led lectures, mentoring rotations, evaluations, Wall Street style preparation interviews, and other opportunities to maximize his or her chances of landing a position on Wall Street.